justinbarias/justinbarias.github.io/_posts/2016-12-05-whydevsneedtounderstandcloudnative.markdown

 Foreword
 ---------------------
 Firstly, let me get this out - I do not condone Hype-driven development.
-For more details on Hype-driven development, check this awesome blog post [https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22?gi=441af6f2a370].
+For more details on Hype-driven development, check this awesome blog [post](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22?gi=441af6f2a370).

-Another reference I like to make is Martin Fowler's "You have to be this tall to use Microservices" [http://martinfowler.com/bliki/MicroservicePrerequisites.html]
+Another reference I like to make is Martin Fowler's ["You have to be this tall to use Microservices"](http://martinfowler.com/bliki/MicroservicePrerequisites.html)

 Let's go through his points.